RagtagOpen/freefrom-compensation-api/README.md

 |`seo_keywords`|array[string]|
 |`share_image`|binary|

 _Response Payload_: On success, this endpoint will return a `200 Success` response and the updated Resource Category in the response body.
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.
 If the Resource Category doesn't exist, it will return a `404 Not Found` response.

 #### DELETE /resource_categories/:id**
 Deletes an existing Resource Category.

 _Request Payload_: This endpoint requires no request payload.

 _Response Payload_: On success, this endpoint will return a `204 No Content` response and an empty response body.
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.
 If the Resource Category doesn't exist, it will return a `404 Not Found` response.

 #### GET /resource_categories/:id
 Fetches an existing Resource Category.